 firstname.lastname@example.org | 01484 478413

-Paul Ward is Professor of Modern British History.
+Paul Ward is Professor of Modern British History and Head of the Department of History, English, Languages and Media.
 He joined the university in 2000.
 He studied for his BA and PhD at Queen Mary and Westfield College, University of London.
 He has taught at London Guildhall University, Middlesex University, the University of Westminster and Royal Holloway, University of London.
 He was visiting lecturer at the University of A Coruña in Spain in the spring of 2004, and Fulbright-Robertson Professor of British History at Westminster College, Missouri, 2004 to 2005.

 Paul's research is concerned with national identities in the United Kingdom since the late nineteenth century.
 In particular, Paul is well known for his historical study of Britishness.

-He is also interested in oral history and public history, especially the ways in which communities think about their histories.
+He is also interested in oral history, public history and the co-production of historical knowledge, especially the ways in which communities think about their histories.

 He has written four books: Red Flag and Union Jack: Englishness, Patriotism and the British Left 1881-1924, published in 1998 (re-issued in paperback in 2011); Britishness since 1870 in 2004; Unionism in the United Kingdom in 2005 (funded by a grant from the AHRB); and Huw T. Edwards: British Labour and Welsh Socialism, published in 2011 (funded by a British Academy Major Research Grant).